OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

  - Multi-Tenancy
 ---

 In a previous post, Mark Harrison wrote about the [benefits of multi-tenancy](https://octopus.com/blog/better-multi-tenancy-with-octopus#using-multiple-environments) in Octopus.
-Designing an application to fit multi-tenancy from the start is arguably easier than retrofitting one, but what should you do with an existing application?
-I often see people initially create customer-specific environments when deploying multiple instances of the same application to each of their customers.
+Designing an application to fit multi-tenancy from the start is easier than retrofitting one, but what should you do with an existing application?
+I often see people create customer-specific environments when deploying multiple instances of the same application to each of their customers.
 This can lead to complicated lifecycles, unclear release dashboards, and complex variable scoping for projects.

 Fortunately, since Octopus 2.0, the Octopus REST API has been available to help manage multi-tenancy.

-Using a sample project called Vet Clinic, I show you how you can leverage the Octopus REST API and start automating your conversion to multi-tenancy.
+Using a sample project called Vet Clinic, I demonstrate how you can leverage the Octopus REST API and start automating your conversion to multi-tenancy.

 ## Initial project state

-The overview screen of the Vet Clinic project shows a variety of environments where I can deploy the project.
-Some of the available environments are customer-specific and include the customer name.
-These are the environments I'll convert to tenants.
+The overview screen of the Vet Clinic project shows a variety of environments where you can deploy the project.
+Some of the environments are customer-specific and include the customer name.
+These are the environments you convert to tenants.

 ![Vet Clinic project overview](vet-clinic-overview.png)

 The project has multiple variables being scoped to each environment to specify the value for the customer.
-It's the variables scoped to customer environments that we'll convert to project templates, to provide each tenant we create with the specific variable values for tenanted deployments.
+It's the variables scoped to customer environments that you convert to project templates, to provide each tenant you create with the specific variable values for tenanted deployments.

 Variables scoped to generic environments, such as Development and Test, will be kept as project-specific variables for untenanted deployments.

 ![Vet Clinic project variables](vet-clinic-project-variables.png)

 The last piece is the project's lifecycle.
-Each customer has their specific environment, and each phase in the lifecycle has multiple environments to which we can deploy the project.
+Each customer has their specific environment, and each phase in the lifecycle has multiple environments to which you can deploy the project.

-We create a new lifecycle with a single environment for each phase the project can deploy to.
+You create a new lifecycle with a single environment for each phase the project can deploy to.
 The old lifecycle determines which environments each new tenant can have the project deployed to.

 ![Vet Clinic lifecycle](vet-clinic-lifecycle.png)

 ## Getting started

-To start the conversion process, I create a new project alongside my existing Vet Clinic project.
-I do this by [cloning the existing project](https://octopus.com/docs/projects#clone-a-project).
-The clone allows me to test changes in parallel, without worrying about mishaps disrupting my current project's deployments.
+To start the conversion process,you create a new project alongside your existing Vet Clinic project.
+Do this by [cloning the existing project](https://octopus.com/docs/projects#clone-a-project).
+The clone allows you to test changes in parallel, without worrying about mishaps disrupting our current project's deployments.

-After I’m happy with results on the cloned project, I can remove it and run the conversions scripts on the original project.
-Alternatively I can move everything to the new, cloned project and eventually retire the original project.
+After you're happy with results on the cloned project, remove it and run the conversions scripts on the original project.
+Alternatively, you can move everything to the new, cloned project and eventually retire the original project.

 :::hint
 To connect tenants to a project, you need to enable tenanted deployments on that project.
 You can read our [documentation on tenanted deployment](https://octopus.com/docs/tenants/tenant-creation/tenanted-deployments) to learn how.